๐ŸฆดIntro to Archaeology

 • Conflict archaeology examines 20th-century battlefields, internment camps, and Cold War sites as material heritage

-• Contemporary archaeology studies recent material culture, from landfills to abandoned spaces, revealing consumption patterns
+• Contemporary archaeology studies recent material culture, from landfills to abandoned spaces, revealing consumption patterns and waste

-Compare: Industrial Revolution vs. Modern Era—both feature rapid technological change, but Industrial archaeology focuses on production sites while Modern archaeology increasingly examines consumption, conflict, and marginalized communities.
+Compare: Industrial Revolution vs. Modern Era: both feature rapid technological change, but Industrial archaeology focuses on production sites while Modern archaeology increasingly examines consumption, conflict, and marginalized communities.

 Quick Reference Table